-- Firstly, store your Excel file at a suitable location on your computer.
+- Store your Excel file at a suitable location on your computer.

-- Secondly, select the Excel file and right-click on the mouse.
+- Select the Excel file and right-click on the mouse.

-- Then, from the drop down option, select the Send to command
+- From the Context Menu, select the Send to command.

-- Finally, from the outstretched options select the compressed (zipped) folder option.
+- From the drop-down select the Compressed (zipped) folder option.

-- Consequently, you will find that your Excel file has a copy with the extension .zip.
+- You will find that your Excel file has a copy with the extension .zip.